 - The Sons of Hodir faction starts as hostile, and as you do a particular questline become friendly with you.
 There are all sorts of advantages to getting reputation with them, and once you do become friendly with them, there's no real reason to flag yourself "at war" with them.
 Except one.
 After a certain point in the chain, a large wolf will spawn as a quest giver.
 This wolf was tameable, and once tamed, it would still offer the quest to anyone nearby.
 This meant that, for awhile, you had hunters with quest givers following them.
 This too, was patched not long after discovery.

 - Once tamed, Hunter pets are typically scaled to a certain time, increasing very slightly as they become higher level, and keeping hunters from having ridiculously huge pets.
 Unfortunately, this scaling has always been... buggy, to say the least.
-One such example involves a giant (and I do mean GIANT) orange and purple wasp which could, breifly be tamed.
+One such example involves a giant (and we do mean GIANT) orange and purple wasp which could, breifly be tamed.
 It would scale down...
 But would still be at least three times larger than other, already rather large, wasps, sitting at around twice the size of the largest player.
 These were made untameable, but those who had them were allowed to keep them, and the scaling was never fixed.
-I still have my Giant LSD Wasp O' Doom sitting in my stable, though my guild got pretty mad at me since they were starting to have trouble clicking the bosses.

 - Sadly the above glitch was fixed with the cataclysm.
 Most if not all pets reverted to boring sizes.